git-merge-workshops/simplify-signing-with-ssh/exercises/setup-workstation.md

      :disappointed_relieved: Do not to worry!
 This is error is likely due to:

      1. SSH agent being stopped
-     1. SSH private key not being loaded
+     1. SSH private key not being added
      1. mismatch between SSH private and public keys

 1. **Confirm SSH verifying is setup correctly**